 - 1. Rules of racing must be followed as per section 8.1-8.11, with the exception that the team can choose their desired UKFL© jump height. - 2.
 Wherever possible, Pairs Teams shall race other teams of similar speeds. - 3.
 Each team will be given two races with four heats to set their best possible time. - 4.
-Pairs Teams will be ranked by fastest time.

-- 5. The start time of the handler will be included in the team's time. - 6.
-In the event of a team pulling from the race the competing pairs team may supply an additional pair to race against. - 7.
-The additional pairs times will not be recorded, no titles awarded, no false starts re-run. - 8.
-Faults will not be re-run and will result in a "No Tme" (NT) with no recorded time. - 9.
+Pairs Teams will be ranked by fastest time. - 5.
+The start time of the handler will be included in the team's time. - 6.
+In the event of a team pulling from the race the competing pairs team may supply an additional pair to race against.
+This pair can be from any team but it is the responsibility of the competing team to source the dogs. - 7.
+The additional dogs will be entered as a tag dog on the timesheet, the dog can gain points for any clean run but the dogs time will not be recorded on the league list. - 8.
+Faults will result in a "No Time" (NT) with no recorded time. - 9.
 The heat is not awarded a Win, Loss or Tie, only the time is recorded on the Timesheet. - 10.
-The fastest time of the Pairs Team for that event will be recorded by UKFL© and will be available via the UKFL© website. - 11.
-If a dog is deemed not race ready by the Level 3 Judge, at the Judge's discretion they will be asked stop racing.
+The fastest time of the Pairs Team for that event will be recorded by UKFL® - 11.
+If a dog is deemed not race ready by the Level 3 Judge, at the Judge's discretion they will be asked to stop racing. - 12.
+Breakout rules will apply to pairs as per rule 8.11(G) - 16.
+If a dog within the pair is having to be held back then the pair of dogs are automatically converted to NFC, , they will lose any record time and points - 17.
+League/Little League pairs will run a format of 2 races 4 heats